-Your source for environmental illness information, resources and support.
+Your source for environmental and complex illness information, resources, and support.

-Your source for environmental illness information, resources and support.
+Your source for environmental and complex illness information, resources, and support.

 At EIRN, I use a broad definition of environmental illness when discussing the illnesses we focus on in this website.
 It is a different perspective we know, but an important one and one that needs more attention!

-Illnesses such as Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS), fibromyalgia, Post-Traumatic Stress Disorder (PTSD), and Postural Orthostatic Tachycardia Syndrome (POTS) can be considered environmental illnesses because they may be influenced by a combination of non-genetic factors.
+Illnesses such as Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS), mast cell activation syndrome, fibromyalgia, Post-Traumatic Stress Disorder (PTSD), and Postural Orthostatic Tachycardia Syndrome (POTS) can be considered environmental illnesses because they may be influenced by a combination of non-genetic factors and genetic factors.

 Environmental illnesses are typically attributed to factors external to the individual's genetic makeup, including exposure to toxins, stress, pathogens, and other physical and social factors.
 For instance, ME/CFS has been associated with environmental triggers like infections, stress, and toxins that could potentially damage the nervous and immune systems.
 Similarly, fibromyalgia is believed to involve a combination of genetic and environmental factors, such as psychological stress and trauma.
 PTSD is known to be influenced by traumatic events and environmental stressors, which can alter an individual's mental health and stress responses.
 POTS, a form of dysautonomia, has been linked to environmental conditions like mold exposure, which can affect nervous system function and gut health.